PWLS-ULTRA: An Efficient Clustering and Learning-Based Approach for Low-Dose 3D CT Image Reconstruction: Conclusions

 \section{Conclusions}

 We presented the PWLS-ST and PWLS-ULTRA methods for low-dose CT imaging, combining conventional penalized weighted least squares reconstruction with regularization based on pre-learned sparsifying transforms.
-Experimental results with 2D and 3D axial CT scans of the XCAT phantom and 3D helical chest scans show that for low-dose levels, the proposed methods provide high quality image reconstructions compared to conventional techniques such as FBP or PWLS reconstruction with a nonadaptive edge-preserving regularizer.
-PWLS-ULTRA also outperforms PWLS-DL with a learned overcomplete dictionary and is also faster than the latter.
-Finally, the ULTRA scheme with a richer union of transforms model provides better reconstruction of various features such as bones, specific soft tissues, and edges, compared to the proposed PWLS-ST. We leave the investigation of convergence guarantees and automating the parameter selection for the proposed PWLS algorithms to future work.
-The field of transform learning is rapidly growing, and we hope to investigate new transform learning-based LDCT reconstruction methods, such as involving rotationally invariant transforms, or online transform learning \cite{saonli1, saonli2}, etc., in future work.
+Experimental results with 2D and 3D axial CT scans of the XCAT phantom and 3D helical chest and abdomen scans show that for both normal-dose and low-dose levels, the proposed methods provide high quality image reconstructions compared to conventional techniques such as FBP or PWLS reconstruction with a nonadaptive edge-preserving regularizer.
+The ULTRA scheme with a richer union of transforms model provides better reconstruction of various features such as bones, specific soft tissues, and edges, compared to the proposed PWLS-ST. Finally, the proposed approach achieves comparable or better image quality compared to learned overcomplete synthesis dictionaries, but importantly, is much faster (computationally more efficient).
+We leave the investigation of convergence guarantees and automating the parameter selection for the proposed PWLS algorithms to future work.
+The field of transform learning is rapidly growing, and we hope to investigate new transform learning-based LDCT reconstruction methods, such as involving rotationally invariant transforms \cite{wen:17:fla}, or online transform learning \cite{ravishankar:15:ost-1, ravishankar:15:ost-2}, etc., in future work.